 Amazon has removed offensive items in the past.
 A year ago, it halted the sale of Auschwitz-themed products such as Christmas decorations, a mouse pad and a bottle opener after an outpouring of disgust on social media led by Poland’s official memorial museum.
-The company also pulled doormats, bathmats and other items imprinted with verses from the Quran after a deluge of complaints from members of the Muslim community.
+The company also pulled doormats, bathmats and other items imprinted with verses from the Koran after a deluge of complaints from members of the Muslim community.

 The Anti-Defamation League has worked with Amazon over items that promote hate, Greenblatt said.
-“Mein Kampf,” for example, remains available on Amazon as a historical work but includes a message from the Anti-Defamation League that provides context for what it describes as Adolf Hitler’s “blueprint for what later became his war for world domination and for the extermination of the Jews and others.”
+“Mein Kampf,” for example, remains available on Amazon as a historical work but includes a message from the Anti-Defamation League that provides context for the what it describes as Adolf Hitler’s “blueprint for what later became his war for world domination and for the extermination of the Jews and others.”